MicrosoftDocs/win32-pr.it-it/desktop-src/VML/web-workshop---how-to-use-vml-on-web-pages-----stroke--element.md

-<span data-ttu-id="8bd38-205">Se si imposta l'attributo della proprietà **elemento FillType** su "frame" e si posiziona l'attributo della proprietà **src** sul percorso del file di immagine, è possibile creare un rettangolo arrotondato con un contorno immagine, come illustrato nella rappresentazione la seguente:</span><span class="sxs-lookup"><span data-stu-id="8bd38-205">If you change the **filltype** property attribute to "frame" and point the **src** property attribute to the location of the image file, you can create a rounded rectangle with a picture outline, as shown in the following VML representation:</span></span>
+<span data-ttu-id="96882-204">Se si modifica l'attributo della proprietà **filltype** in "frame" e si punta l'attributo della proprietà **src** alla posizione del file di immagine, è possibile creare un rettangolo arrotondato con un contorno immagine, come illustrato nella rappresentazione VML seguente:</span><span class="sxs-lookup"><span data-stu-id="96882-204">If you change the **filltype** property attribute to "frame" and point the **src** property attribute to the location of the image file, you can create a rounded rectangle with a picture outline, as shown in the following VML representation:</span></span>

 ![frame.gif (6203 byte)](images/frame.gif)